denn1s/apple-and-lily/Ch. 2 - Karin.md

-"I want to learn all about this," the girl said with a strangely determined expression.
+"I want to learn all about this," the girl said, her expression determined in a way that made no sense to me.
 "Please be my teacher."

 My brain just completely shut down.